 A sort of federal student aid called a Grant is given to low-income students who are struggling financially.
 A Grant is available to students who have not yet earned a college degree, or those who are engaged in post-graduate coursework.

-This award offers up to $7000 per year for a maximum of 12 semesters.
+This award offers a maximum of 12 semesters.
 Depending on each student’s financial need, academic year plans, cost of attendance, and preferred learning style, the exact amount varies.

 Highest-Paying States for Estheticians